amonks/rpi-setup/_posts/2013-12-12-rpi-button.md

 ---

 layout: default
-title: make an rpi respond to a button
+title: make a raspberry pi respond to a button
 tags:
 - guide
 - rpi